 Accuracy of Results: EPDs regularly rely on estimations of impacts; the level of accuracy in estimation of effect differs for any particular product line and reported impact when averaging data.
-Variability was estimated using a weighted average composition.
+The was no method used to estimate variability in this EPD because no data averaging was used.